-The aging population consists of elders who have not paid into their version of Social Security, as we have, and so there is very limited financial support from the government for these elders.
+The aging population consists of elders who have very limited financial support from the government for these elders.
 The stipend they receive — if they’re registered to receive it — is minimal, and not enough to support an elder in a home of their own.
 They do not have pension plans or any type of retirement savings.
-Similar to others at their age, they never quite expected to live as long as they have.
+Similar to others at their age, they never quite expected to live as long as they have, or expected their children to take care of them.
+But the children move away from the city and even into other countries for a better life.
+Many of those children — without shame or hesitation — put these elders out of their home.
 These elders find themselves out on the streets, searching for a home or a way to survive.
 While some find their way to elder care homes, others have no access to these homes or don’t know how to find them.

 As with any aging population, many of the elders we talk to on the streets have some form of dementia or cognitive decline.
 Distrust of strangers and — for some reason — journalists is widespread.

 As with the homeless population in the U.S., it can be hard to tell who’s homeless and who isn’t: The two young men living in the tent city don’t look homeless, but they are.
 They have been unable to find work for six months, so their friends (the young men in the blue jacket and the black jacket) help to support them as best as possible.
 The young man in the black jacket spoke for them as Alicia asked questions; the two young men who were homeless appeared too ashamed to speak to her directly.